kiboschool/course-programming-2/src/revision/w2-memory-and-objects.md

 ## Why does this matter?

 In the scope of our learning, we will rarely try to solve problems that risk us running out of memory.
-Nevertheless, it is important as a developer to understand that **while we have a lot of resources, they are still limited.** We will have other courses dedicated to these issues, but for now, we will focus on a few core and simple concepts.
+Nevertheless, it is important as a developer to understand that **while we have a lot of resources, they are still limited.** We will have other courses dedicated to these issues, but for now, we will focus on a few core concepts.